electron-utils/electron-profile/README.md

 ## Why?

   - Profile migration/update
-  - Sync profile changes in runtime for all renderer processes and main process.
+  - Sync profile changes in runtime for all renderer processes.

 ## Install